ASFOpenSARlab/opensarlab-docs/docs/user-guides/s3_buckets.md

 # Accessing Public and Private S3 Buckets from OpenSARlab

-*The commands below can be run from a terminal or from a notebook code cell by prepending an `!`*
+*The commands below can be run in a terminal or from a notebook code cell by prepending an `!`*

 ## Accessing Public S3 Buckets

 *When accessing a public bucket from OpenSARlab, be sure to include the `--no-sign-request` and `--region=<bucket's region>` flags*

 *Note that buckets can have many variations on set permissions.
-The commands below assumes public access to list, read, and write.*
+The commands below assume public access to list, read, and write*

 - List the contents of a bucket
     - `aws --no-sign-request --region <bucket's region> s3 ls s3://bucket_name/`